 MAINTENANCE PROGRAM AND OPERATING PLANS

 7.1.
 Major Maintenance Program.
-Not later than sixty (60) days before the Operation Date for the Facility and, thereafter, at the same time as it submits each new Operating Plan for the Facility, Operator shall prepare and submit to Owner for its approval, as a part of the Operating Plan, Operator’s proposed Maintenance Program for the Facility for the following Contract Year.
+At the same time as it submits each new Operating Plan for the Facility, Operator shall prepare and submit to Owner for its approval, as a part of the Operating Plan, Operator’s proposed Maintenance Program for the Facility for the following year.
 The Maintenance Program shall be for the Facility scheduling purposes only and shall have no effect on the Budget.
 Each Maintenance Program shall comply with the requirements of the Power Purchase Agreement and the Steam Agreement and shall comprise a timetable of the proposed number of hours of maintenance on major equipment, the timing of such maintenance, the dates and times of Outages and the corresponding reductions of output for each such Outage predicted to occur as a result of the implementation of such Maintenance Program.
 The proposed Maintenance Program for the Facility will be submitted to the Owner for its approval in accordance with the provision of Section 7.3 in conjunction with the approval of the Operating Plan for that Facility.
 Except as provided in Article 18, no changes shall be made to the Approved Maintenance Program by Operator without the prior written approval of Owner.
 However, following the establishment of the Approved Maintenance Program, Owner and Operator may agree to amendments to the Approved Maintenance Program and Operator shall incorporate such amendments into the Approved Maintenance Program promptly after receiving notification from Owner of such amendments.
 The Maintenance Program shall be consistent with and reflect the expense and capital expenditures as set forth in the Budget.

 7.2.
 Operating Plans.
-Attached hereto as Schedule 4 is the Approved Operating Plan for the Facility the first Contract Year of this Agreement.
-Not later than ninety (90) days before the beginning of each subsequent Contract Year, Operator shall prepare and submit to Owner Operator’s proposed Operating Plan for the Facility for the following Contract Year.
+Within thirty (30) days of the Effective Date Operator shall prepare and submit to Owner Operator’s proposed Operating Plan for the Facility for the 2001 year.
+Not later than ninety (90) days before the beginning of each subsequent year, Operator shall prepare and submit to Owner Operator’s proposed Operating Plan for the Facility for the following year.
 Each Operating Plan shall be prepared so as to comply and be consistent with the Operator’s obligations set out in this Agreement.
-The Operating shall be for the Facility scheduling purposes only and shall have no effect on the Budget.
+The Operating Plan shall be for the Facility scheduling purposes only and shall have no effect on the Budget.
 Each Operating Plan shall show, in such detail reasonably required by the Owner, and on a Month-by-Month basis, all relevant information relating to the anticipated operation and on-going maintenance of that Facility by Operator.
 The Operating Plan shall be consistent with and reflect the expense and capital expenditures as set forth in the Budget.

 7.3.
 Approval of Operating Plans and Maintenance Program.
 Upon receipt by Owner of a proposed Operating Plan for the Facility, Owner shall consider the proposed Operating Plan and the corresponding Maintenance Program and, within thirty (30) Days after such receipt, shall either provide its written approval of the proposed Operating Plan or Maintenance Program or request specific amendments to be made thereto.
 During such period, Operator shall promptly provide to Owner all supplemental information as may be reasonably requested by Owner and, at the request of Owner, shall meet with Owner to explain and discuss the proposed Operating Plan, Budget, and Maintenance Program for the Facility.